 Note that you’ll need to make a lot of videos (100 or more) to really make some serious cash at this business.

-What about owning a business as a passive income source?
+Owning a business is one of the best passive income ideas?
 You can start a new business or purchase an existing business.

 The way to make passive income from starting a business is to be sure you’re hiring the right people to run your business.
 And it doesn’t necessarily take a lot of cash to start a business.